revinate/search-bundle/README.md

 ```
 As you can see from the example above, you can flush entities belonging to different indices and types in one call, and the library will issue one batch request for each type/index.

-### Index a document with version for concurrency control ###
+### Index a Document with Version###
-Elasitcsearch provides the support to [versioning](https://www.elastic.co/blog/elasticsearch-versioning-support), which can be used as optimistic locking for concurrency control.
-In doctrine search, you can use the annotation `@VersionField` to provide a version together with a version type when indexing a documenet , like the example below:
+Elasticsearch provides [versioning support](https://www.elastic.co/blog/elasticsearch-versioning-support), which can be used as optimistic locking strategy for concurrency control.
+In the search bundle, you can use the annotation `@VersionField` to provide a version together with a version type when indexing a document like the example below:
 ```php
     /**
      * @var int